From Loops to Pipelines: Designing Declarative Data Flows in JavaScript

 }, []);

-This combines filtering, mapping, and accumulation into one block.
-It is efficient, but harder to scan.
+This combines selection, transformation, and accumulation into one block.
+It works, but it hides intent.

 .flat()